php-fig/fig-standards/accepted/PSR-6-cache.md

      * Removes the item from the pool.
      *
      * @param string $key
-     *   The key for which to delete
+     *   The key to delete.
      *
      * @throws InvalidArgumentException
      *   If the $key string is not a legal value a \Psr\Cache\InvalidArgumentException